 Where can I find out more information about the contaminants that WSSC Water monitors?

-WSSC Water and other Public Water Systems are required to publish an , (titled by WSSC Water as the Water Quality Report), which includes monitoring data on total chromium and other substances WSSC is required to monitor.
+WSSC Water and other Public Water Systems are required to publish a Consumer Confidence Report (titled by WSSC Water as the Water Quality Report), which includes monitoring data on total chromium and other substances WSSC is required to monitor.

 Additional FAQs from the EPA about chromium in drinking water.